 Put the extract into the container.
-Rinse fresh nettles.
-Cook nettles in 4-5 liter of water for a while.
-Throw nettles and water into container, add sugar and mix well.
-Add fresh water until 19 liters.
+Rinse the fresh nettles and cook them in 4-5 liter of water for a while.
+Throw both the nettles and water into container, add sugar and mix well.
+Add fresh water until the total amount reaches 19 liters.
 Put the ale yeast into the top, close and remember to fill the water lock.
 After five days bottle it.
 Keep cool in a cellar.

 1-2 liters young Nettle plants.